 Is it just gas or something more serious?

-Be honest – have you ever had stomach cramps that were just short of child labor pains, but turned out only to be a bad case of excessive flatulence?
+Have you ever had stomach cramps that were just short of child labor pains, but turned out only to be a bad case of excessive flatulence?
 If this sounds familiar, you’re not alone.

 Unfortunately, however, when those pains don’t subside after about a few hours, it’s time to consider something might be more seriously wrong.